We make Finance work for Africa’s future

 Africa, one of the most climate-vulnerable regions of the world, currently captures just three per cent of sustainable investment flows, showing the challenge for low-income developing countries to capitalise on the green finance boom.

-Total greenhouse gas emissions reduced or avoided as a result of FSD Africa initiatives
+Net change in greenhouse gas emissions (tCO2e) – tonnes of GHG emissions reduced or avoided as a result of FSD Africa initiatives (million metric tCO2e)- ICF indicator

-Number of jobs supported through FSD Africa initiatives*
+Number of jobs created, protected and supported through FSD Africa initiatives.